yurtbay/Suite-73/README.md

-Suite 73
+Suite73
 =========

-Suite 73 is a all-in-one data management software.
+Suite73 is a all-in-one data management software.

 Version
 ----